Heydar Aliyev Baku Oil Refinery: History

 In recent years, 80-90% of the pumping process has been replaced by the ELOU-AVT-6, the vacuum-generating system has been reconstructed.
 In order to improve heat exchange processes, 15 new technological layouts have been applied to prevent heat losses which is equal to 13-15 thousand conventional fuel.
 The main technological unit of the refinery is ED-AV-6 which was placed into service in 1976.
 It is a primary processing unit with electric desalting and vacuum distillation blocks of black oil.
 In order to meet requirements of international standards of oil, the project was organized on cleaning the fuel with alkali and production of crude naphthenic acid in this unit under the license of “Merichem” company (USA).
 Catalytic cracking device for the production of high octane gasoline components was built and put in service in 1993.
 Besides the catalytic reforming unit exploited in 1980, it helps to increase the quality of produced diesel fuel and gasoline.
 In honour of the 50th anniversary of "Azerneftyanajag" Oil Refinery and its achievements in production, it was renamed after Heydar Aliyev, the leader of Azerbaijan on April 22, 2004.

 By order of SOCAR dated December 24, 2014, SOCAR merged it with another refinery located in Baku, Azneftyag, making it the only refinery in the country on January 1, 2015.
 The purpose of SOCAR in uniting Azerneftyag to the Baku Oil Refinery is to manage two factories from one center.
 It further announced in 2017 that the refinery will undergo a considerable renovation, so that 75-80% of the equipment would be replaced by 2020.
 The main goal of the renovation is to make the produced gasoline compatible with the Euro5 standard.

 Current data

 In 2006, this entity has produced a quantity of oil which match Azerbaijan's export and internal needs.
-37,9% out of overall production has been exported and 41,4% was converted into motor fuel.
+37.9% out of overall production has been exported and 41.4% was converted into motor fuel.

-Nowadays 45.5% percent of overall production is exported to other countries.
+45.5% percent of overall production is exported to other countries.

 International cooperation

-In October 2015, Socar signed a contract with Poerner for construction of bitumen plant.
+In October 2015, SOCAR signed a contract with Poerner for construction of bitumen plant.
 In 2016, the detailed unit of bitumen unit was designed.
 Also in 2016 Socar signed an agreement with Air Liquide on the construction of hydrogen production plant.

 In 2017, a new contract between the refinery and Tecnicas Reunidas was signed on the reconstruction of installations.
 Tecnimont and Kinetics Technology also joined the project on reconstruction and modernization in 2018 and proposed to build 10 installations.

-After reconstruction estimate growth of oil production would be 7.5 million tons of oil per year.
+After reconstruction, oil production would be 7.5 million tons of oil per year.

+Transportation

+The Oil Refinery Metro Station is under construction in this area by Baku Metro.